sbrl/university-timetable/README.md

 nano .timetable-settings;
 ```

 After executing the above, you should be ready for a test run.
 Try `sudo ./timetable_downloader.sh` and see if it works!
-Once satisfied, set it up as a system service with your service manager (be that OpenRC, init.d, upstart, systemd, etc.).
+Once satisfied, set it up as a cron job.

 ## License
 This code is available under the _Mozilla Public License, version 2.0_.
 The full license text is available in the `LICENSE` file in this repository.